marcelrm11/command-exercises/thecmdchallenge/kamehameha/dragon-ball-jokes.md

 I cut off a monkeys tail and now he's just a vegeta-ble.

-Hey, Vegeta I heard you have a hole in your Trunks. -Cell
+Vegeta I heard you have a hole in your Trunks. -Cell

 source: http://www.jokes4us.com/peoplejokes/dragonballzjokes.html
+M-U

+M-U